-3. N.B.
+2. When assembling your instrument avoid placing the mechanism under stress.
+To assemble your clarinet use a turning and pushing motion – never force it by trying to ‘jam’ the joints together.
+The mechanism is delicate and can easily become bent.
 There is a ‘bridge mechanism’ on the top joint of the clarinet that has to be raised before fitting onto the bottom joint.
 Closing the lower ring on the top joint raises this mechanism.
 It is essential that you understand this procedure, as the mechanism will get bent very quickly if you do not raise it before pushing the two joints together.

-6. Always put the cap on the mouthpiece when it is not in use to protect its tip and face and also slightly loosen the ligature if leaving the reed on the mouthpiece.
+5. Always put the cap on the mouthpiece when it is not in use to protect its tip and face and also slightly loosen the ligature if leaving the reed on the mouthpiece.

-7. Reeds have a limited life and should be frequently replaced even if they do not break.
+6. Reeds have a limited life and should be frequently replaced even if they do not break.
 Bacteria from your saliva causes discolouration – do not wait until the reed is black!
 Ask your teacher or contact us if you need advice.

-10. Always clean your instrument thoroughly after use.
+9. Always clean your instrument thoroughly after use.
 Avoid touching the pads when cleaning, as when damp, pads are more susceptive to damage.

-11. NEVER attempt to adjust the settings on your clarinet.
+10. NEVER attempt to adjust the settings on your clarinet.
 Regulating a clarinet correctly is a skill and bad jobs can easily worsen the situation.